-Patients from outside San Diego (including Orange County, Los Angeles, and many other western states) travel to Scripps for their PAD care, because our wide range of treatment options have helped many people eliminate pain, heal chronic wounds and avoid amputation.
+Patients from outside San Diego (including Orange County, Los Angeles and many other western states) travel to Scripps for their PAD treatment, because our wide range of options have helped many people eliminate pain, heal chronic wounds and avoid amputation.

-Peripheral artery disease (PAD), also known as peripheral vascular disease (PVD), occurs when arteries in the legs, arms, kidneys, or neck become narrowed due to the buildup of fatty deposits and calcium.
+Peripheral artery disease (PAD), also known as peripheral vascular disease (PVD), is a type of vascular disease that occurs when arteries in the legs, arms, kidneys or neck become narrowed due to the buildup of fatty deposits and calcium.
 These narrowed arteries restrict blood flow, which often causes feelings of heaviness and discomfort in the legs.
 Over time, walking may become difficult.

-In severe cases, PAD can lead to limb-threatening situations such as continuous resting pain, poorly healing wounds or even gangrene.
-Many patients with advanced peripheral artery disease face the possibility of amputation if they don’t receive timely and appropriate care.
+In severe cases, PAD can lead to limb-threatening situations, such as continuous pain in the feet, poorly healing wounds or even gangrene.
+Many people with advanced peripheral artery disease face the possibility of amputation if they don’t receive timely and appropriate care.

 Scripps doctors are experts at diagnosing the many symptoms of peripheral artery disease.
 They provide specialized care for the following symptoms and conditions:

-- Claudication, which is the pain, fatigue or weakness that can occur in your legs during physical activity such as walking.
+- Claudication is the pain, fatigue, weakness, or a feeling of uselessness that can occur in your legs during physical activity such as walking.
 Symptoms typically begin when you start to exercise, and go away a short time after you rest.
-Some people also experience tightness, heaviness or cramping in one or both legs.
+Some people also experience tightness, heaviness or cramping in one or both calves, thighs, or buttocks.

 - Ischemic ulcers, also known as arterial or vascular ulcers, are open sores that are slow to heal or won’t go away.
 They often occur on the feet due to poor blood circulation.

-- Rest pain, or pain in the lower legs that is often severe, even at rest.
-It’s caused by insufficient blood flow to the muscles, due to narrowed or blocked arteries in the legs.
+- Rest pain, or pain in the feet that is often severe even at rest, is caused by insufficient blood flow to the nerves, due to narrowed or blocked arteries in the legs.

-- Infrainguinal occlusive disease refers to narrowing or blockage within a group of arteries found in the lower extremities, specifically the femoral, popliteal, or infrapopliteal arteries in the legs.
+- Infrainguinal occlusive disease refers to narrowing or blockage within a group of arteries in the lower extremities, specifically the femoral, popliteal or infrapopliteal arteries in the legs.

-The following conditions, while rare among the general population, have a higher incidence among people who are active, including both amateur and professional athletes.
-Scripps vascular surgeons are experienced in recognizing and treating these peripheral artery disorders:
+The following conditions are rare among the general population, but have a higher incidence among people who are active, including both amateur and professional athletes.
+Scripps vascular surgeons are experienced in recognizing and treating these rare peripheral artery disorders:

-- Popliteal artery aneurysm, which is a bulge in the popliteal artery that runs behind the knee.
+- Popliteal artery aneurysm is a bulge in the popliteal artery that runs behind the knee.
 These aneurysms can result in blood clots that restrict or reduce blood flow to the lower leg.